owldance/hootNAS/hoot-os/README.md

     script [edit-hootos.sh](/hoot-os/edit-hootos.sh).

     ```bash
-    $ sudo edit-hootos.sh <command> <hootos-dir>
+    $ sudo edit-hootos.sh mount test-build/hootos
     ```
-    where `hootos-dir` is an existing hootos directory, and `command` can either be `mount` or `umount`. if `mount` is specified, the script will mount the overlayfs and host filesystems to the hootos system in the build directory. you can then `chroot` into the hootos system:
+    when `mount` is specified, the script will mount the overlayfs and host filesystems to `test-build/hootos`, and you can then `chroot` into the hootos system:
     ```
-    $ sudo chroot <hootos-dir>
+    $ sudo chroot test-build/hootos
     ```
     ```
-    $ sudo chroot <hootos-dir> /usr/bin/env bash --login
+    $ sudo chroot test-build/hootos /usr/bin/env bash --login
     ```
     The first method you will simply present you with an interactive hootos system prompt.
 The second method will first go through the login process.